pouryare/number-plate-recognition/README.md

    pip install -r requirements.txt
    ```

+2. Place the `Number-Plate-Recognition.keras` file in the `app` directory.

-2. Navigate to the `app` folder:
+3. Navigate to the `app` folder:
    ```
    cd app
    ```

-3. Run the Flask app:
+4. Run the Flask app:
    ```
    python app.py
    ```

-4. Open a web browser and go to `http://localhost:8080` to use the prediction interface.
+5. Open a web browser and go to `http://localhost:8080` to use the prediction interface.

 #### Docker Deployment